Abieskawa/Annotation-Toolkit/README.md

 ## Download KAAS result
 Note that it can take days(~2) to download, please stay calm and be patient.
+*plesae check the download.log, sometimes there are error, and it give up downloading that entry!*
 ```
 nohup python3 ../../Annotation-Toolkit/downloadkaas.py "https://www.genome.jp/kaas-bin/kaas_main?mode=user&id=1739414180&key=9Ze6Wzzp" > download.log 2>&1 &
 ```